imAlessas/codeforces-training/README.md

 # Codeforces solutions

 This repository contains my solutions to some CodeForces exercises.
-In the table, for each problem, you will find the link to the problem'a guidelines, my solution and its time and memory complexity.
+In the table, for each problem, you will find the link to the problem's guidelines, my solution and its time and memory complexity.

 ## Problems